7 Personal Branding Lessons From Arnold Palmer

 2) Be an Embassador – Represent your industry by being a vocal spokesperson.
 Wear your passion on your sleeve.
 If you are an ice cream man, talk about toasted almond bars with joy in your heart, and a gleam in your eye.
 Palmer was so passionate about every aspect of golf, his enthusiasm was infectious.

 3) Put People First – Starbucks CEO Howard Schultz famously said, “We are not in the coffee business serving people.
 We are in the people business, serving coffee.”
 That philosophy applies to every business.
 Every business is the people business.
 It’s no coincidence that the most successful people focus on building relationships, not just sales.
 This was Palmer’s greatest gift.
 You’d be hard pressed to find one human being on planet earth, that he refused to sign an autograph for.
-One of my favotite stories is when a little girl was at a tournament, and began crying when she was unable to get an autograph because she dropped her pen.
-After finishing the 9th hole, Palmer made a point to find the girl and not only give her an autograph, but pulled her over the rope to take a picture with her.
+One of my favorite stories is when a little girl was at a tournament, and began crying when she was unable to get an autograph because she dropped her pen.
+After finishing the 9th hole, Palmer made it a point to find the girl, give her an autograph and pull her over the rope to take a picture with him.
 He was legendary for doing this type of thing all the time.
 He never complained about signing autographs.
 He viewed it as a privilege.
 I can personally vouch for his generosity in this area.
-I had the honor of helping to grow in a golf course that he designed.
+I had the honor of assisting in the development and growth of a golf course that he designed.
 At the grand opening, he made sure that everyone on the staff got an autograph.
 I will always cherish my signed flag from Mr. Palmer.

 6) Stay Classy – Who knew?
 Ron Burgundy was dropping some serious wisdom between the laughs.
 Mr. Palmer stayed cool no matter how much pressure he was under on the golf course.
 No temper tantrums for him.
 He handled adversity and defeat with a gracious smile.
 He was class personified.